Happy-Rapid-Cart/Instacart2020/README.md

 * User opens the app
 * User logs in to see previous grocery purchases and preferences; They hae an easy way to re-order
-* User
-* User picks a favorite food they like.
-Then they are shown, in a subsequent screen, which stores have that time.
 * User selects a store to buy
-* Settings (Accesibility, Notification, General, etc.)
+* User adds food items to their cart
+* User can examine what's in their cart

 **Optional Nice-to-have Stories**